Mexican handcrafted fireworks: Manufacture

 Most artisans are trained by their elders with no formal training or formal degrees in chemistry or engineering, although some have abroad for training as well to promote products.
 Artisans buy ingredients in local chemical supply shops and local markets, which are then mixed by hand in family owned workshops and small factories.
 Everything is made from scratch, with cartridges made of packing tape and scrap paper purchased in bulk.
 Often, the fireworks are packaged in nothing but old cornmeal and dog food bags.
 Most artisans are not formal employees, but rather work in the family business.
 The formulas used by each workshop are individual and guarded by the families that own them.
 Workshops are ranked with the best artisans receiving the “maestro” (master) title, able to produce elaborate products such as castillos, bombas, toritos and synchronized fireworks/light/music shows.

 Mexican firework production include a number of explosive objects such as “rocas” (rocks, a kind of powerful firecracker), “vampiros” (vampires), “patas de mula” (mule hooves) and “bombas” (large rockets) as well as frames with pyrotechnics called “castillos” (castles), “toritos” (little bulls), “canastillas” (little baskets) and Judas figures.
-Castillos are generally large wooden frames covered with brilliant flares, which can cost between 20,000 to 250,000 pesos depending on size and complexity.
+Castillos are generally large wooden frames covered with brilliant flares, which can cost between 20,000 and 250,000 pesos depending on size and complexity.
 These are most often made to honor patron saints or Mexico’s patriot heroes.
 Toritos are smaller frames in the shape of a bull, designed to be worn or carried by a person as they are lit, chasing passers-by in the street during festivals.
-A version of the torito is designed to released candy when set off, which as the effect of having children run toward it, instead of running away.
+A version of the torito is designed to release candy when set off, which has the effect of having children run toward it, instead of running away.
 Toritos run about 800 pesos in the market.

 The most elaborate product is called a “piromusical” (pyro-musical) a set of fireworks synchronized to music and sometimes lights, with an average commercial price of about 10,000 pesos a minute, usually lasting about fourteen minutes.